MartinHepperle/HP-ReproParts/Series-80/README.md

 <h1>Parts for Series-80 Computers (85, 86, 87, 9915)</h1>

 <ul>
-  <li>case for interface modules, PRM-85 module or other new developments (what about that new color graphics board you wanted to develop?).</li>
+  <li>case for interface modules, PRM-85 module or other new developments (what about that new color graphics board you wanted to develop?),</li>
+  <li>replacement plungers for Series-80 keyboards (requires UV-resin printer).</li>
 </ul>

 <h2>Notes</h2>